Intrauterine Fetal Demise

 • Slow growth in the womb (also called fetal growth restriction, or FGR)

 While problems with the fetus are a common reason for stillbirth, they are not the only cause.
-Maternal risk factors may also play a role.
+Issues related to the mother may also play a role.

 Sometimes, IUFD is caused by an issue with the mother’s health.
 However, maternal risk factors account for the fewest intrauterine fetal deaths.